djeada/Git-Notes/notes/03_making_changes.md

 git checkout a1b2c3d4
 ```

+This is useful for reviewing past versions or recovering specific states of your project.

 ### Undoing Commits

 Mistakes happen, and Git provides several ways to undo commits:

+Being able to undo commits is vital for maintaining a clean and accurate project history.
+Whether you need to correct errors or remove unintended changes, Git's undo capabilities offer the necessary tools to manage your commits effectively.

 I. **Undo the Last Commit but Keep All Files Staged:**